cdelgehier/oio-docs/doc/source/sandbox-guide/oiofs_install.rst

 SDS informations
 ----------------

-You can set all your SDS informations in the  `oiofs.yml <https://github.com/open-io/ansible-playbook-openio-deployment/tree/master/products/oiofs/inventories/group_vars/oiofs.yml>`__ file.
+You can set all your SDS information in the  `oiofs.yml <https://github.com/open-io/ansible-playbook-openio-deployment/tree/master/products/oiofs/inventories/group_vars/oiofs.yml>`__ file.

-By default, an ``ecd`` and an ``oioproxy`` are deployed on the target node and bind the default IP address.
+By default, an ``ecd`` and an ``oioproxy`` are deployed on the target node and binded the default IP address.

 .. code-block:: yaml
    :caption: oiofs.yml